khalemano/VDJMut/README.md

 git clone https://github.com/khalemano/VDJMut.git
 ```

-* Make a target directory and call maven to build the application.
+* Call maven to build the application.

 ```
 cd VDJMut
-mkdir -p  target/classes/
 mvn package
 ```

-* A jar-with-dependencies.jar file will appear in the target/ directory
+* A jar-with-dependencies.jar file will appear in the VDJMut/target/ directory

 Usage
 ----